fossix/fossix.github.io/content/posts/2010-08-17-personal-computer-as-webserver.md

 ---
 layout: post
 title: You personal computer can be a webserver
-excerpt: "Running a personal webserver from home can be fun, and also keep you busy.
+summary: "Running a personal webserver from home can be fun, and also keep you busy.
 Know how to do it."
 categories: articles
 tags: [linux, apache, webserver]
 comments: true